IzzySoft/DBAHelper/doc/readme.txt

-  lazywaste.sh         | Show resources wasted by "lazy" sessions tabmove.sh           | Moves tables from one tablespace to another tabreorg.sh          | Reorganizes fragmented tables (chained rows) rman/rman.sh         | Wrapper to rman
+  lazywaste.sh         | Show resources wasted by "lazy" sessions tabmove.sh           | Moves tables from one tablespace to another tabreorg.sh          | Reorganizes fragmented tables (chained rows) undo_used.sh         | list up undo records used by current processes rman/rman.sh         | Wrapper to rman

 All scripts run via Sql*Plus and use its SPOOL command to log their activities.